 Becoming A Strong Buyer Buyer's Questions & Answers To Draft An Offer

 - OFFER NAME — In what name do you want to make the offer?
 Just your name (full legal name, trust, corp.) or are you buying with someone else?
-For ease of the transaction we can write in one of your names with and/or assigns so I only need one signature on all documents.
+For ease of the transaction we can write in one of your names with and/or assigns so we only need one signature on all documents.

 - PURCHASE PRICE — What do you want to offer and what items would you like included in that price?